Communication Research and Biosensors: Insights from the ICA Conference

 As communication researchers are trying to understand the impact of VR media, they are constantly faced with how to best tap into the respondent’s experience without interrupting the experience.
 Additionally, there are many current studies that are looking at how a message delivered through VR compares to other types of media delivered via televisions or mobile devices.

-We heard that many attendees were looking to biometric sensors to help quantify the emotional, behavioral, and cognitive experience across different types of media and specifically within VR environments.
-One of the most exciting aspects of using biometrics with VR was that they could now gain moment-to-moment insight of the respondents’ emotions and physiological responses without interrupting the immersive experience that VR enables.
-By using a variety of biometric tools, communication researchers are looking forward to a better understanding of how VR content relates to different behavioral and emotional states.
+We heard that many attendees were looking to biosensors to help quantify the emotional, behavioral, and cognitive experience across different types of media and specifically within VR environments.
+One of the most exciting aspects of using biosensors with VR was that they could now gain moment-to-moment insight of the respondents’ emotions and physiological responses without interrupting the immersive experience that VR enables.
+By using a variety of biosensors, communication researchers are looking forward to a better understanding of how VR content relates to different behavioral and emotional states.

 3. Large-screen Media Consumption